harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 ### July 31, 2022, minor release 76025

-**Important information about upgrading Timescale DB**Before you upgrade to this release, you must run the following script **timescaledb\_upgrade.sh**against your Harness namespace to update Timescale DB.
+**Important information about upgrading Timescale DB**

+Before you upgrade to this release, you must run the following **timescaledb\_upgrade.sh** script against your Harness namespace to update Timescale DB.

 ### timescaledb\_upgrade.sh